20 Genius Crafting Tips and Hacks You’ll Actually Use

 Cardboard Box Spray Paint Booth

-If you live in a small place, you might not have anywhere to spray paint out in the open.
 If this is the case, use a cardboard box stood up on its long side as a makeshift booth.
 Great for the winter in your garage too!

 Cardboard Box Spray Paint Booth